DigeeX/raider/docs/dev/special_variables.rst

 Setting this variable *is required* for **Raider** to run.

 It should contain a list of dictionaries with the user credentials.
 For now only usernames and passwords are evaluated, but in future it will be used for other arbitrary user related information.
-This data gets converted into a :class:`raider.user.UserStore` object which provides a dictionary-like structure with :class:`raider.user.User` objects inside.
+This data gets converted into a :class:`UserStore <raider.user.UserStore>` object which provides a dictionary-like structure with :class:`User
+<raider.user.User>` objects inside.

 Example: